 The submission must include the following information to identify the participant.

 - Date of Graduation or date of defense

 - Proof of Ph.D. degree or Defense (eg certificate, letter)

 The submission is in English, with the exception of the Ph.D. certificate (which should be translated as needed).
 The video is limited to 3 minutes.
 It can be uploaded to the nomination system.

 The winner will receive a certificate and a premium of US$500.
 A ceremony will be organized, either online or at a TEC-sponsored Conference.
-A total of five awards will be presented.
+A total of up to five awards can be presented.

 Guidelines for the video